-How Much Does an SSL Certificate Cost in 2022?
+How Much Does an SSL Certificate Cost?

 Our independent research projects and impartial reviews are funded in part by affiliate commissions, at no extra cost to our readers.
 Learn more

-Once you’ve convinced yourself that you need an SSL certificate, the next thing to consider is how much it will cost you.
-The pricing of an SSL certificate is about $60 per year on average, but this can vary wildly.
-To give you an idea, it can range from $5 per year to a whopping $1,000 per year, depending on your site’s security needs.
+The pricing of an SSL certificate is about $70 to $80 per year on average, but this can vary wildly – and can range from $5 per year to a whopping $1,000 per year, depending on how far you are going to go to secure your website, and the length of the plan you sign up to.

-1 Costs of Different Types of SSL Certificates
+Costs of Different Types of SSL Certificates

-An SSL certificate is a digital file that encrypts any data sent by a user to your website’s server.
 The major factors that affect SSL pricing are the number of domains the SSL certificate will protect and thoroughness of the verification process used to validate the entity that owns the domain.
-Keeping these parameters in mind, below are the types of SSL certificates available today:

 Single Domain SSL Certificate